Brendon Todd Betting Profile: The Sentry - PGA TOUR

 Todd's Recent Performances

-- Todd has earned one top-10 finish and two top-20 finishes over his last five events.
+- Todd has finished in the top 20 twice over his last five appearances, finishing as high as the top 10 in one of those outings.

-- Todd has finished with a better-than-average score in three of his last five tournaments.
+- Over his last five events, Todd has carded a score that's better than average in three of those outings.

 - He has finished with an average score of -9 those five times he's made the cut.